Impulse spending: battling your ‘buy now’ instincts

 If we can plan to manage our response to those ‘bad days’, it’s in our power that we can learn to control our impulse spending too.
 So how do you avoid impulse spending and take control?
 Well here a few of the things you can try:

 Plan to plan.
-I know crazy concept, but there are some things that you can plan ahead.
+I know a crazy concept, but there are some things that you can plan ahead.
 For example, you know that you’re having a baby – there are things that you will need.
 Like a crib.
 Don’t wait till a week before the baby is born to run out and get one.
 Take control of the situations you can control.
 If you think planning for a baby is too crazy, wait till the baby comes!

 Delay your purchase.
 One of the best ways I’ve found to curb any impulse spending is just to write it down and delay your purchase for a week or more, depending on how big of an expense it is.
-If you still want it, and think it’s worth the price, then buy it.
-Delaying your purchase even for a few days, makes you think about and sometimes that’s just enough to catch yourself from making any rash decisions.
+If you still want it and think it’s worth the price, then buy it.
+Delaying your purchase even for a few days makes you think about and sometimes that’s just enough to catch yourself from making any rash decisions.

 Avoid/limit the places you shop.
-Yes, strangely enough in 2014, there are other things to do, other than hang out at a mall.
+Yes, strangely enough in 2014, there are other things to do, other than hanging out at a mall.
 Why tempt yourself?
-If you have a shopping addiction, do yourself a favour and avoid to the malls, or at least limit your visits.
-If online shopping is your vice, avoid storing your credit card information online and instead of making the purchase, use sites that allow you set up wish lists and come back to that wish list in a couple of weeks and see if you still want it.
+If you have a shopping addiction, do yourself a favour and avoid the malls, or at least limit your visits.
+If online shopping is your vice, avoid storing your credit card information online and instead of making the purchase, use sites that allow you to set up wish lists and come back to that wish list in a couple of weeks and see if you still want it.